Assasans/axel/README.md

 A lot of gacha banners (including collaborations ones) is visible, but still not all 947 of them.
 Loot pool is hardcoded. **Gacha stories work** as they don't need to interact with the server.

 All main quests are enabled.
+All stories are enabled.
-Battles work but no rewards are actually given and you can't change your party.
+Battles work but no rewards are actually given, and you can't change your party.

+All costumes and backgrounds are unlocked.
+Note that these customizations are not stored on the server by client design, so they are not synced across accounts and devices.

 Database support is being implemented, new account sequence works, you can change your name.